jordanjambazov/resume/resume.md

     -  Development of web applications using Django
     -  Database schema design
-    -  Front and back end development
+    -  Front and back-end development

 Education